vondoRishi/4-RNA-seq/Multiqc install.md

-If you use biopython-env module, you can easily install multiqc for your own use.
-Try commands:
+This guideline is for puhti.csc.fi which does not look very stable now.
+Following instructions may need to update carefully again additionally with multiqc scripts

+> export PROJAPPL=/projappl/<project_id>/<user>/ # Any path which is advised to use by system administrator
 > module load bioconda
-  > source /appl/soft/bio/bioconda/set_python_venv_3
-  > pip install --upgrade pip
-  > pip install multiqc
+> conda create --name multiqc
-  > deactivate
+> source activate multiqc

-if there are errors related to "numpy" then try
-  > pip install numpy --upgrade
+> conda install -c bioconda -c conda-forge multiqc

 After that you can start the program with command:
   > multiqc

 Next time when you log in, you can start multiqc with commands:
+> export PROJAPPL=/projappl/<project_id>/<user>/ # Any path which is advised to use by system administrator
 > module load bioconda
-  > source /appl/soft/bio/bioconda/set_python_venv_3
+> source activate multiqc
 > multiqc